 - The Nautical Company (Norwegian Jumper and Nordic Crew)

 - Yarmouth Stores

-Here may be the original Norwegian manufacturer (thanks to the comment from Adrian Holand Wigé Nordtømme):
+Here may be the original Norwegian manufacturer (thanks to Adrian Holand Wigé Nordtømme):

-Here is the current source of the Norwegian Crewneck Sweaters from whom we are told L.L.
+Here is the current source of the Norwegian Crewneck Sweaters from whom some say L.L.
 Bean imports:

 |This vintage L.L.
 Bean Norwegian sweater (complete with 20% rayon) was spotted in the rare color combination of Charcoal with Purple and Teal.
 This is the way these tough sweaters are best used.|